Akiyuki Shinbo: Team Shinbo era (2004–2010)

 Although the two had never worked together before, Natsu no Arashi! manga author Jin Kobayashi attended Shinbo's drinking and book reading sessions, where they would read other works.
 Eventually, it was decided that Shaft, Shinbo, and Oonuma would make an adaptation of Kobayashi's manga.
 Shinbo felt that one of the most particular aspects of the series was its portrayal of summer (thus, "natsu" in the title), so he asked Oonuma to come up with a way of emphasizing the summer heat.
 After he discussed with the art team, Oonuma decided that the shading and lit areas by the sun would have substantially different contrasts in order to bring out a feeling of harsh heat from the sunlight.
-Shinbo himself contributed to the look of the lighting itself, which takes the form of linear and geometric shapes, a style art director Yuuji Ikeda influenced him when they worked together on Marude Dameo.
+Shinbo himself contributed to the look of the lighting itself, which takes the form of linear and geometric shapes, a style that art director Yuuji Ikeda influenced him with when they worked together on Marude Dameo.
 Although he had used such a style in previous works, Natsu no Arashi! was the first time it was implemented in the foundation of one.

 For Maria Holic, the team made the conscious decision of directing the series using some of the techniques and aesthetics headed by Dezaki, such as his "three pan" (三回パン) shots technique, which show the subject three times for dramatic effect; and the aesthetics of shōjo manga, like Aim for the Ace! and The Rose of Versailles (which had adaptations by Dezaki).
+Tatsuwa was brought on board as the assistant director and he was mainly given responsibility of overseeing the production site as well as checking layouts and other miscellaneous jobs; while Miyamoto was responsible for managing the processing during production.
+Shinbo suggested early on in pre-production that the screenwriters should add more monologues than what the original manga contained, which posed a problem as the runtime for episodes would often go over the limit.
+Minari Endou, the original author, joked that most authors would ask whether certain parts could be kept or added rather than suggesting where to make cuts to fit the runtime as was in her case.